-In 2014, as AHOS neared its 25th Anniversary, three new tutors were recruited to build a graduate program in pastoral counseling, with a specific focus on training clergy and lay volunteers to care for individuals, families, and communities in acute crisis from a uniquely Orthodox foundation.
-Primarily, its curriculum was developed from the theological and anthropological teachings of Archimandrite Sophrony of Essex, and although a number of ideas from the fields of psychology and social work are explored in the program, it remains essentially dedicated to theologically-founded pastoral care.
-Professor Renos Papadopoulos, Director of the Centre for Trauma, Asylum & Refugee Care at the University of Essex and a long- time spiritual child of Father Sophrony, serves as the program’s senior advisor.
+In 2014, as the Antiochian House of Studies (AHOS) in North America neared its 25th Anniversary, the late Metropolitan PHILIP gave his blessing for establishing of a new graduate program in pastoral counseling, with a specific focus of training clergy and lay volunteers to provide complex supportive care to individuals and families in crisis from an Orthodox pastoral theological foundation.
+The program curriculum has been largely developed from the theological and anthropological teachings of Archimandrite Sophrony (Sakharov) of Essex, and the faculty members have studied formally with members of the monastery community that Fr.
+Sophrony founded at Essex, enabling a living link for ongoing mentorship and consultancy.
+Although a number of concepts from the fields of psychology and social work are explored in the program, it remains dedicated to theologically-founded pastoral care developed firmly within the Orthodox tradition.

 The 48-credit Master of Theology in Pastoral Care & Counseling program is designed for three specific populations: (1) clergy interested in becoming more skilled in responding to complexly disoriented persons and families under their care, (2) members of the helping professions looking to grow in their ability to offer their work from a strong foundation in Orthodox pastoral theology, and (3) lay persons interested in beginning in or developing in a parish-based, community-based, or diocesan-based ministry in spiritual care, crisis response, chaplaincy, or disaster spiritual care.